The 7 Deadly Sins of Gambling Addiction

-In the beginning stages of gambling disorder, the loses are low but gradually begin to climb until the person loses everything including cars and/or their home.
+In the beginning stages of gambling disorder, the losses are low but gradually begin to climb until the person loses everything, including cars and/or their home.

-You may not think of gambling as a deadly sin, but several religious groups and countries outlaw it because of its immorality and impure behavior that comes from it.
-It's often correlated with things like prostitution that's also outlawed in numerous countries.
+You may not think of gambling as a deadly sin, but several religious groups and countries outlaw it because they perceive to be immoral and lead to impure behavior.
+It's often correlated with things like prostitution, which is also outlawed in numerous countries.

-From some gambling is seen as the eight deadliest sin because of how it weaves elements of the other seven into the longer it continues.
+Some see gambling as the deadliest sin of them all because of how it weaves together elements of the other seven.

 Discover how gambling disorder progresses into and through the stages of wrath, pride, greed, gluttony, lust, envy, and sloth.